 About Our Classes

-If you’re new to Adam’s Forge, we’d love for you to start with a Discovery class!
-It’s your gateway to all our other offerings, unless specified.
+If you’re new to Adam’s Forge, we’d love for you to start with an Introduction to Blacksmithing Class!
+It’s your gateway to all our other offerings.
 Read about safety measures and more below.

 FAQ